-The moon holds a significant relationship with the Earth: if there was no moon, our daily lives as humans would significantly change.
+The moon holds a significant relationship with the Earth: if there were no moon, our daily lives as humans would significantly change.

-The change in the Earth’s rotational speed and a change in the Earth’s tilt would also effect the Earth’s weather patterns.
-If the moon slows down the Earth’s rotation, then the moon also effects the wind and wind speeds on our planet.
+The change in the Earth’s rotational speed and a change in the Earth’s tilt would also affect the Earth’s weather patterns.
+If the moon slows down the Earth’s rotation, then the moon also affects the wind and wind speeds on our planet.
 Without the moon, we would see an increase in wind speeds.
 Winds could become much faster and much stronger without the moon.